m-born/eml-data/md/updates.md

 # Updates

-- **Sun 18 Jan: workshop "Sculpting Economies"** — On Sunday, 18 Jan, we'll be hosting the workshop [Sculpting Economies](-a-sculpting-economies.md) as part of the Finnish Left Alliance's [Käänne Festival for Politics and Culture](-p-kaanne-festival.md).
-[2026-01-17]
+- **Sun 18 Jan: workshop "Sculpting Economies"** — On Sunday, 18 Jan, we will be hosting the workshop [Sculpting Economies](-a-sculpting-economies.md) as part of the Finnish Left Alliance's [Käänne Festival for Politics and Culture](-p-kaanne-festival.md).
+The workshop will start at 13:00 and take place in Korjaamo's *Rune* space.[2026-01-17]
 - **Website** — If you see this, our new website is up and well.
-We will build contents and squat bugs in the coming time.
-Please allow that during this period you may still encounter bugs, dead links and similar nuisances.
+We will be pushing contents and squat bugs in the coming weeks.
+Permit please that during this period you may still encounter bugs, dead links and similar, hopefully minor nuisances.
+If anything major seems to be broken, please mail us at economicmedialab@proton.me.
 [2026-01-05]